l1f7/simplexmobility-styleguide/docs/buttons.md

 ## Primary

-Primary buttons are green and are used to indicate the *primary* action on a page.
+Primary buttons are used to indicate the *primary* action on a page.
 When you need your buttons to stand out, use `.btn.btn-primary`.
 You can use it with both button sizes—just add `.btn-primary`.

+Primary buttons should be selected carefully, with no more than one per section (ideally only one per page, although the primary page action can also be indicated by button size).

+The colour of primary buttons can be changed in the Branding settings.

 {% example html %}
 <button class="btn btn-primary" type="button">Primary button</button>